 The success of your photo is going to come down to the speed of your exposure.

 When your subject is nice and close to you, it will take them much further across the frame than if they were 100 feet away.
 It means that you need a faster shutter speed for subjects that are closer to you.

 This photo below was taken at 1/160 of a second.
 I was also in a moving vehicle, moving at roughly the same pace.

 To help you avoid the guesswork, switch your camera settings to shutter speed priority.
 That way, you only have to worry about the shutter speed and let the camera adjust the aperture for you.

 Panning photography takes a lot of trial and error.
 So feel free to take a few test shots first.
 Keep adjusting your shutter speed until you find the correct amount of motion blur you desire.

 There’s no reason why you can’t add a flash to your photo.

-You set off the flash at the beginning of the exposure to freeze the motion, and then you carry on as you would with any other panning out the photo.
+Set off the flash at the beginning of the exposure to freeze the motion, and then carry on as you would with any other panning photo.

 Using a flash can help if you’ve only just started learning this technique.